rust-lang/async-fundamentals-initiative/README.md

-# async fn fundamentals initiative
+# async fundamentals initiative

 ![initiative status: active](https://img.shields.io/badge/status-active-brightgreen.svg)

 ## What is this?

-This page tracks the work of the async fn fundamentals [initiative], part of the wg-async-foundations [vision process]!
+This page tracks the work of the async fundamentals [initiative], part of the wg-async-foundations [vision process]!
 To learn more about what we are trying to do, and to find out the people who are doing it, take a look at the [charter].

 [charter]: ./CHARTER.md
 [initiative]: https://lang-team.rust-lang.org/initiatives.html